 The NC Zoo Society and Sylvan Heights have enjoyed a relationship since 1994, when the North Carolina Zoo requested Zoo Society help in supporting this world-renowned breeding facility for rare and endangered waterfowl.
 Because of contributions raised by the NC Zoo Society, and particularly by Cheryl Turner (formerly the Society's Director of Development and now its Executive Director), the Sylvan Heights Waterfowl Park has expanded to include a recreational park that exhibits the largest collection of duck, geese and swan species in the United States.

 The North Carolina Zoo’s UNITE conservation education and teacher training project in Uganda has been operating in the villages around Kibale National Park for more than ten years.
 UNITE promotes environmentally sound attitudes, knowledge and skills in native people by supporting local environmental and conservation education efforts.
 UNITE provides teachers with the tools and resources they need to teach about wildlife and resource conservation, and supports three Ugandan educators on a full-time basis to work with over 100 teachers in 10 local schools.
+Please click here to make an online donation in support of the UNITE program.

 Art Programs and Acquisitions